Agno

 Strengths

-• +Provides a complete runtime for agentic software, supporting agents, teams, and workflows.
+• +Runtime specifically designed for agentic software, teams, and workflows.

-• +Includes AgentOS UI for testing, monitoring, and managing systems in production.
+• +Offers a control plane (AgentOS UI) for testing, monitoring, and managing systems in production.

-• +Runs in user's infrastructure, providing full data ownership and control.
+• +Runs in the user's infrastructure, not Agno's.

 • +Provides durable execution, allowing agents to persist through failures and resume from where they left off.